nutanix-japan/Karbon_Monitoring_Logging_Material/docs/connect/connect.md

 ## Install Grafana

-1. Create a values files to instruct Helm chart to use ``default`` service account
+1. Add the helm repos of Grafana

     ```bash
+    helm repo add grafana https://grafana.github.io/helm-charts
+    helm repo update
+    ```

+1. We will chech which tool we should add for Grafana from the repo

+    ```bash
+    helm search repo grafana
+    ```
+    ```text hl_lines="2" title="Output - we can see that we need to use the first tool"
+    NAME                                	CHART VERSION	APP VERSION      	DESCRIPTION
+    grafana/grafana                     	6.44.11      	9.3.0            	The leading tool for querying and visualizing t...
+    grafana/grafana-agent-operator      	0.2.8        	0.28.0           	A Helm chart for Grafana Agent Operator
+    grafana/enterprise-logs             	2.4.2        	v1.5.2           	Grafana Enterprise Logs
+    grafana/enterprise-logs-simple      	1.2.1        	v1.4.0           	DEPRECATED Grafana Enterprise Logs (Simple Scal...
+    grafana/enterprise-metrics          	1.9.0        	v1.7.0           	DEPRECATED Grafana Enterprise Metrics
+    grafana/fluent-bit                  	2.3.2        	v2.1.0           	Uses fluent-bit Loki go plugin for gathering lo...
+    grafana/loki                        	3.5.0        	2.6.1            	Helm chart for Grafana Loki in simple, scalable...
+    grafana/loki-canary                 	0.10.0       	2.6.1            	Helm chart for Grafana Loki Canary
+    grafana/loki-distributed            	0.66.4       	2.6.1            	Helm chart for Grafana Loki in microservices mode
+    grafana/loki-simple-scalable        	1.8.11       	2.6.1            	Helm chart for Grafana Loki in simple, scalable...
+    grafana/loki-stack                  	2.8.7        	v2.6.1           	Loki: like Prometheus, but for logs.
+    grafana/mimir-distributed           	3.3.0        	2.4.0            	Grafana Mimir
+    grafana/mimir-openshift-experimental	2.1.0        	2.0.0            	Grafana Mimir on OpenShift Experiment
+    grafana/oncall                      	1.0.12       	v1.1.0           	Developer-friendly incident response with brill...
+    grafana/phlare                      	0.1.1        	0.1.0            	horizontally-scalable, highly-available, mul...
+    grafana/promtail                    	6.6.3        	2.6.1            	Promtail is an agent which ships the contents o...
+    grafana/rollout-operator            	0.2.0        	v0.2.0           	Grafana rollout-operator
+    grafana/synthetic-monitoring-agent  	0.1.0        	v0.9.3-0-gcd7aadd	Grafanas Synthetic Monitoring application.
+The...
+    grafana/tempo                       	0.16.6       	1.5.0            	Grafana Tempo Single Binary Mode
+    grafana/tempo-distributed           	0.27.10      	1.5.0            	Grafana Tempo in MicroService mode
+    grafana/tempo-vulture               	0.2.1        	1.3.0            	Grafana Tempo Vulture - A tool to monitor Tempo...
+    ```

+3. Create a values files to instruct Helm chart to use ``default`` service account and specify other parameters of install

+    ```bash hl_lines="4 8 11"
     cat << EOF > values.yaml
     serviceAccount:
       create: false
-      name: default
+      name: default # >> The namespace's default sa will be used to install Grafana
     persistence:
       type: pvc
       enabled: true
-      size: 10Gi
+      size: 10Gi  # >> Grafana will use this 10 Gi storage
     service:
       enabled: true
-      type: NodePort
+      type: NodePort # >> Grafana will be available on a NodePort
     EOF
     ```

-2. Install Grafana using Helm and using ``values.yaml`` file
+4. Install Grafana using Helm and using ``values.yaml`` file

     ```bash
     helm install grafana/grafana --generate-name --namespace ntnx-system \